Dynamically incoherent surface endomorphisms: Introduction

 The homotopy class of a partially hyperbolic surface endomorphism $f$ plays a fundamental role in the existing classification results.
-Each endomorphism is homotopic to a unique linear map $A: \bbT^2 \to \bbT^2$ which we call the \emph{linearisation} of $f$.
+The endomorphism $f$ induces a homomorphism of the fundamental group $\pi_1(\bbT^2)\simeq \bbZ^2$ which can be given by an invertible integer-entried $2\times2$ matrix $A$.
+The matrix $A$ induces a linear automorphism on $\bbT^2$ which we call the \emph{linearisation} of $f$.
+Pertinently, $f$ is homotopic to its linearisation.
 It is useful to categorise the linearisation into three types based on the eigenvalues $\lambda_1$ and $\lambda_2$ of the matrix inducing $A$ which we refer to as follows: \begin{itemize} \item if $|\lambda_1| < 1 < |\lambda_2|$, we say $A$ is \emph{hyperbolic} if, \item if $1<|\lambda_1| \leq |\lambda_2|$, we say $A$ is \emph{expanding}, and \item if $1=|\lambda_1|\leq|\lambda_2|$, we say $A$ is \emph{non-hyperbolic}. \end{itemize} We say a partially hyperbolic endomorphism of $\bbT^2$ is \emph{dynamically coherent} if there exists an $f$-invariant foliation tangent to $E^c$.
 Otherwise, we say it is \emph{dynamically incoherent}.
 A closely related property which is sufficient for coherence is unique integrability: the centre direction $E^c$ is said to be uniquely integrable if there is a unique $C^1$ curve tangent to $E^c$ through every point.

 Every endomorphism which has hyperbolic linearisation is both dynamically coherent and leaf conjugate to its linearisation \cite{enco}.
 Both \cite{heshiwang} and \cite{enco} show this does not hold in general by constructing incoherent endomorphisms, both of which have non-hyperbolic linearisation.
 We are naturally left with the question: how does the centre direction behave in the case of an expanding linearisation?
 Our first result addresses this.